-Built in 1897, this was the first public building in Malaysia designed in the Mughal (or Indo-Saracenic) style, and influenced countless...
+Dominating the eastern side of Merdeka Square, this was the first public building in Malaysia designed in the Mughal (or Indo-Saracenic)...

 Old High Court Building

-You're likely to walk down the arched veranda of this handsome, AB Hubbard–designed heritage building opened in 1915, on the way to...
+You're likely to walk down the arched verandah of this handsome, AB Hubbard–designed heritage building opened in 1915, on the way to...

 Originally designed as City Hall by famed British colonial architect AB Hubback, this handsome 1896 building with distinctive black...